 I tend to be a creature of habit when it comes to hair and rarely change up my cut, color, or products.
 Back in the winter, my salon started carrying a new-to-me brand, Davines, that I didn’t even consider until my favorite detangler was out of stock and my stylist encouraged me to give Davines a go.

 As it turns out, the product (OI Milk spray) blew me away.
-Davines gifted me a few more things from their line when I shared how much I loved the Hair Milk on Instagram, so today I wanted to share my honest review of everything I’ve tried so far.
+Davines sent me a few more things from their line when I shared how much I loved the Hair Milk on Instagram, so today I wanted to share my honest review of everything I’ve tried so far.

 Davines falls into the luxury category, so the price points will not make sense for everyone.
 If you’re not in need of high-quality hair care to address a specific issue, there are plenty of hair lines you can find that cost a good bit less.

-For context, I’d been using Oribe for every step of my hair care routine for over five years, and within a month of using Davines, I decided to completely switch lines.
+For context, I’d been using Oribe for every step of my hair care routine for over five years, and within a month of using Davines, I decided to switch lines.
 (As a note, I still love Oribe and highly recommend it—you can read my Oribe reviews for more info).

 Keep scrolling for individual Davines product reviews.

-Davines Reviews by Product
+My Davines Reviews by Product

 OI Shampoo